Terms of Service

 What you agree to

 You agree to use Heirloom for its intended purpose — recording your own information for your own family.
-Don't use it to store other people's sensitive data without their consent.
-Don't use it for unlawful purposes.
+Don't store other people's sensitive data without their consent.
+Don't use Heirloom for unlawful purposes.

 We provide Heirloom "as is."
-We do our best, but we cannot guarantee uninterrupted service or that your data will be perfectly preserved against all possible failures.
-We strongly recommend you also keep critical information in physical form (e.g., a sealed envelope with your lawyer or in a safe deposit box).
+We do our best, but we cannot guarantee uninterrupted service or that your data will be perfectly preserved against all possible failures (power outages, server failures, undiscovered software bugs, acts of nature).
+We strongly recommend you also keep your most critical information in physical form — a sealed envelope with your lawyer or in a safe deposit box.
+Our liability is limited to the amount you've paid us.
+If you bought Essentials for $59 and we somehow caused you damage, our maximum liability is $59.
+We are not responsible for indirect or consequential damages — including, but not limited to, family disputes, legal disputes, missed inheritance, or anything that happens because of what someone reads (or doesn't read) here.

 Termination

 You can close your account anytime.
 If you stop paying maintenance fees, your data is preserved and family unlock continues to work — you just can't edit.
-After 5 years of inactivity (no logins, no payments), we may archive your account but will email you multiple times before doing anything.
+After 5 years of inactivity (no logins, no payments), we may archive your account, but we will email you multiple times before doing anything.
+If we ever shut Heirloom down, we will give you 6 months' notice and provide a final export — see our Privacy Policy.